-Spiral, triangular, and reverse felting needles are actually all triangular in shape.
+Spiral, triangular, and reverse felting needles are all triangular.
 The spiral needle features a twisted blade while the reverse felting has opposite notches that pull the fibers out of the shaped wool.

 The reverse felting tool can be used as a finishing tool to manipulate the resulting texture or pull out an underlying color if needed.
-I wouldn’t necessarily recommend it if you are just getting started, but it may be helpful if you decide to pursue this hobby further.
+I wouldn’t necessarily recommend it if you are just starting, but it may be helpful if you decide to pursue this hobby further.

-It may be difficult to tell the size of your needle if you have multiple ones so take time to color-code them if needed.
+It may be difficult to tell your needle size if you have multiple ones, so take time to color-code them if needed.
 I would suggest using nail polish or a small strip of colored washi tape at the handle.

 FELTING NEEDLE PENS

-Pens (like this one here) can also help to improve your process.
+Pens (like this one) can also help improve your process.
 This pen can actually hold multiple needles at once (up to 3) so that felting is more efficient.

-It also has a more substantial grip attached that makes it easier to handle.
-There are a variety of tools out there to help with common needle felting issues.
+It also has a more substantial grip, making it easier to handle.
+There are various tools out there to help with common needle felting issues.
 Experiment with different ones as you dive deeper into this craft.

 WHAT IS THE BEST NEEDLE FOR NEEDLE FELTING?

-Ideally, you should have multiple types of needles in a variety of gauges.
+Ideally, you should have multiple types of needles in various gauges.
 Many kits may also include more than one needle.

 You can also purchase packs of needles at a pretty affordable price as you probably will end up breaking some anyway.
 If that’s not an option, purchasing a 38-gauge needle would be a great choice as a beginner.

-The type of needle can vary based on your personal preference but selecting a spiral or triangular one would be best for getting started.
+The type of needle can vary based on your preference, but selecting a spiral or triangular one would be best for getting started.

 Needles also come with a varying amount of notches.
 A higher number of grooves would allow you to felt more efficiently but may not be necessary when trying to complete more detailed work.
 Keep that in mind while purchasing your needles.